brenoroosevelt/habemus/index.md

 # Getting started

 After installation, you need an instance of Habemus Container.
 Usually a single container is used for the whole application.
-It is often configured in the application's bootstrap script.
+It is often configured in your bootstrap script.

 ```php
 <?php